facebook/docusaurus/website/docs/api/plugin-methods/README.md

 ## Plugin constructor

-The plugin module's default export is a constructor function with the signature `(context: LoadContext, options: PluginOptions) => Plugin`.
+The plugin module's default export is a constructor function with the signature `(context: LoadContext, options: PluginOptions) => Plugin | Promise<Plugin>`.

 ### `context` {#context}